last-rev-llc/last-rev-marketing-site/Migration Guide Envkey.md

 ```
 #!/bin/bash

-# Installing Envkey on Server, skips if it assume it's running locally.
+# Installing Envkey on Server, skips if it assumes it's running locally.
-bash $PWD/scripts/installEnvkey.sh
+yarn installEnvkey

-# Load the environment variables from EnvKey, and fail the script if it fails
+# Load the environment variables into all packages for the monorepo
-set -a
-eval $(envkey-source) || { echo "Error: Failed to load environment variables from EnvKey.
-Please make sure EnvKey is set up properly and try again."; exit 1; }
-set +a
+yarn copyEnvkey

 # Function to run on exit, kills pm2 process and exits with the same exit code as the previous command
 function cleanup() {